-Polestar 2 Real World Range
+Polestar 2 (Long Range Dual Motor) Real World Range

 As of yet, I cannot find any resources to reference for towing tests conducted with the Polestar 2 and range results.
 Therefore, until there are some I wanted to reference a Polestar 2 range test conducted by Bjørn Nyland in Norway.

 So Bjørn found that travelling in pretty ideal conditions at 90 km/h (55 mph) the Polestar produced a range of 270 miles which is below the WLTP figure of 292 miles.
 Furthermore, at 120 km/h (75 mph) the Polestar returned 189 miles of range.

 On my Polestar 2 article on electrictowcars.com, I reference the EPA range which is 233 miles.
 Polestar is not happy about that figure and disputes it as an accurate reflection of the car’s capabilities.

 Tesla Model 3/Y Comparisons

-In many cases, Polestar has welcomed the comparisons to the Tesla Model 3 when journalists rate the handling and build quality of the Polestar 2 as superior.
+In many cases, Polestar has welcomed comparisons to the Tesla Model 3 when journalists rate the handling and build quality of the Polestar 2 as superior.
 However, it doesnt look so favourable when you consider a Tesla Model 3 ‘Long Range’ AWD for the same money will roughly go a further 60 miles.

-Robert has previously owned a Tesla Model S and currently owns a Tesla Model 3 Long Range Dual Motor, hence the main competitor to the Polestar.
+Robert has previously owned a Tesla Model S and currently owns a Tesla Model 3 Long Range Dual Motor.
 Therefore Robert is in a good position to provide context to how the Polestar 2 compares to his Tesla Model 3.

 As you can see from the video above, Robert is very impressed with the Polestar 2 and actually prefers it to his Tesla Model 3 in several regards.
-The key difference being at this time the Polestar 2 is fully dependant on the public charging network, where Tesla also provides its own Supercharger network.
+The key difference is at this time the Polestar 2 is fully dependant on the public rapid charging network, where Tesla also provides its own Supercharger network.

 My Thoughts On The Polestar 2 …

 There are many things I like about Polestar 2.
 I like the ‘design aesthetic’ both inside and out.
 I also think it could be more practical in normal day to day life than say a Tesla Model 3 with its small rear boot opening.
 Hence, I can definitely see the appeal of this car if you want to own an EV and something other than a Tesla etc.

-As it stands the real-world range figures for the Polestar 2 are below original expectations, whereas due to software updates to the Tesla Model 3 range has actually increased from earlier results.
+As it stands the real-world range figures for the Polestar 2 Long Range Dual Motor are below original expectations, whereas due to software updates to the Tesla Model 3 range has actually increased from earlier results.
 Therefore, that also translates into widening figures when it comes to real-world towing range results.